agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

     {% raw %}{% endif %}{% endraw %}
     {% raw %}{% endblock content %}{% endraw %}

-Create the folder that Django expects for login and logout templates (as we saw above):
+Now we need our login template.
+Create the folder that Django expects for it (as we saw above):

 `mkdir templates/registration`